 Village Veg, Our Community Allotment

 The project aims to educate and give people confidence to grow-their-own and everyone can help themselves to fresh produce.
-In particular, children and young people enjoy getting involved with the planting, labelling and learning about how vegetables grow.
+In particular, children and young people enjoy getting involved with the planting, labeling and learning about how vegetables grow.

 We thank Lifeline, WF’s integrated drug and alcohol service, for letting us use their two raised beds and allowing us to install an outside tap.
 Their service-users are able to help themselves to the produce when they attend sessions and often help with the maintenance.

 The allotment is planted by volunteers each quarter with seasonal vegetables around a framework of perennial herbs, fruit and vegetables.
 All the plants are name-labelled and then flagged when ready to harvest.

-The total worth of getting the project started in 2015 was around £3,000 and is now annually funded by Fullers Builders and the WVRA.
+The total worth of getting the project started in 2015 was around £3,000 and is now annually funded by Fullers Builders and BEE17.

 A rota of seven Weekly Waterers have committed to tending and watering one day a week.